juneha1120/tp/docs/UserGuide.md

 - **NAME**, **PHONE**, **EMAIL**, and **ADDRESS** are compulsory.
 - **CATEGORY** and **TAG** are optional.
 - **CATEGORY** should be one of: Client, Investor, Partner, Other.
+- If any required field (name, phone, email, or address) is missing, a descriptive error will appear indicating the exact missing attribute.

 **Examples:**